 Flixbus have direct bus services from Prague to Zagreb, Rijeka and Split, amongst other routes.

-Regiojet also offer numerous bus services to the Croatian coast from Prague and Bratislava.
+Regiojet also offers numerous bus services to the Croatian coast from Prague and Bratislava.
 These include services to Split and Zadar.

 Flights to Croatia from the Czech and Slovak Republics